Bart0ss/RedditBOT/README.md

 # RedditBOT
-Scanning reddit comments with C# + RedditSharp
+Scanning Reddit comments with C# + RedditSharp

 # What is this BOT about?